a-azad/a-azad.github.io/index.md

   * Real-time model improvement using new observation
   * Showed significant value in production forecasting
   * Data pipeline and automation in Bash; coded in MATLAB
-  * Codes and more information is shared on [Github](https://github.com/a-azad/Ensemble-Based-Forecasting)
+  * Codes and more information shared on [Github](https://github.com/a-azad/Ensemble-Based-Forecasting)
   <br><br>
   ![](/imgs/EnKF.jpg)
   <br>